astronomer/airflow-guides/guides/airflow-azure-data-explorer.md

     )
 ```

-We define the query we want to run, `adx_query`, and then pass that into the AzureDataExplorerQueryOperator, along with the name of the database and the connection ID.
+We define the query we want to run, `adx_query`, and pass that into the AzureDataExplorerQueryOperator along with the name of the database and the connection ID.
 When we run this DAG, the results of the query will automatically be pushed to XCom.
-Navigating to XComs in the Airflow UI, we can see the data is there:
+When we go to XComs in the Airflow UI, we can see the data is there:

 ![ADX Xcom Results](https://assets2.astronomer.io/main/guides/azure-data-explorer/adx_xcom.png)